Assassin's Apprentice

 The Farseer Trilogy follows the life of FitzChivalry Farseer, a royal bastard and trained assassin, in a kingdom of The Six Duchies while his uncle, Prince Verity, attempts to wage war on the Red-Ship Raiders from The OutIslands who are attacking the shores of the kingdom.

-The Farseer consists of three books.
+The Farseer consists of three books — considered a complete series.
 The current recommended reading order for the series is provided below.

 Main series The Realm of the Elderlings